"Dispel any confusion about Venice Port! Is Stazione Marittima or San Basilio the one you need? "

 Hovewer, if the Stazione Marittima Venice port happens to be very busy (especially in summer) it is possible your ship might dock at the Riva dei Sette Martiri.
 In that case, you are very lucky as it only takes about 10-15 min walk to reach Piazza San Marco.

-No embarkations or debarkations will take place at the Riva dei Sette Martiri dock.
+Generally, no embarkations or debarkations will take place at the Riva dei Sette Martiri dock anymore.

 From the port of Stazione Marittima there are a few ways to reach downtown, so right now you can go straight to Venice transportation article.